 Diamond Nexus is only available from Diamond Nexus Labs at: http://www.DiamondNexusLabs.com

 Sapphire is the second hardest natural mineral on the Mohs scale, surpassed only by diamond.
 They are, unlike the others in this review, a natural stone.
 Their radiance and brilliance are not up to the standards of diamond however.
 Nevertheless, quality white sapphires priced at around $220 per carat are a good diamond alternative.

 Gemisis Cultured Diamond

 Gemisis diamonds are beautiful and almost perfect diamond replicas.
-Unfortunately, they're not available in a clear, white colour. they're not a good choice for traditional diamond settings.
-However, if a yellow, orange or pink diamond is what you crave, Gemisis offers stunning choices in beautiful precious metal, fine-jewellery settings.
+Unfortunately, they are not available in a clear, white color, so they are not a good choice for traditional diamond settings.
+However, if a yellow, orange or pink diamond is what you crave, Gemisis offers stunning choices in beautiful precious metal, fine-jewelry settings.

 Gemisis Cultured Diamonds are only available at: http://www.gemisis.com

 Synthetic diamonds offer many advantages over the mined variety.
-You can buy with confidence, knowing that you're getting exactly what you paid for.
-Haven't been the victim of diamond pricing chicanery.
-If you're concerned with the world around you, you can have a clear conscience, knowing that your money hasn't contributed to the support of an unethical and abusive industry.
+You can buy with confidence, knowing that you are getting exactly what you paid for, and have not been the victim of diamond pricing chicanery.
+If you are concerned with the world around you, you can have a clear conscience, knowing that your money has not contributed to the support of an unethical and abusive industry.

 However, there are many choices of synthetic diamonds, with varying degrees of quality.
-Take a little time to review the seller’s information to get a clear idea of what the science is behind the gemstones you're buying.
+Take a little time to review the seller’s information to get a clear idea of what the science is behind the gemstones you are buying.